Skip to content

 Special-start conversations

 • Outreach.
 When the agent starts the conversation (see Outreach), the first message is a reviewed Message Template, rendered with each recipient's details.
-The conversation then begins in the Playbook you've marked outbound (or the Default Playbook if you haven't defined one), and everything downstream — handoffs, Objectives, tools — behaves exactly as it does for an inbound conversation.
+The conversation then begins in the Playbook the send selected (falling back to the Playbook you've marked default for outreach, then the Default Playbook), and everything downstream — handoffs, Objectives, capabilities — behaves exactly as it does for an inbound conversation.

 • Escalation.
 When a user asks for a human, the agent moves into the Escalate to Human Playbook through the same handoff machinery as any other Playbook switch.